Skip to main content

 Second, when engaging a contractor via their personal service company (PSC).
 Where the contractor operates through a limited company, the engagement is with the PSC rather than the individual, and a written contract between the client and the PSC is essential.
 The PSC invoices the client for its services, and the individual extracts value from the PSC through salary and dividends.
 This structure is a primary target of the IR35 rules.

 Third, when the contractor will have access to the client's confidential information, clients, or systems.
-A written contract is the only effective mechanism for imposing binding confidentiality and data protection obligations on the contractor, and for ensuring that the client retains ownership of any intellectual property created during the engagement.
+A written contract is the only effective mechanism for imposing binding confidentiality and data protection obligations on the contractor, and for confirming that the client retains ownership of any intellectual property created during the engagement.

 Fourth, when the engagement involves a significant financial commitment.
 A written contract is essential to define the scope of work, the agreed fee, the payment terms, and the grounds on which either party may terminate the engagement without penalty.
 Without these terms in writing, disputes about what was agreed can be costly and time-consuming to resolve.